sontaimnt/Notes/README.md

 # Notes
-My notes  for the metaverse
+Some notes for reaserch etc...